 Best Paper for Colored Pencils

 Because of this, it is important to do research and trial and error to find a paper that works for you.
 Similar to the colored pencils we review, there is no such thing as a “best” colored pencil paper.
 Depending on who you ask, you may get a dozen different answers.
+But that doesn’t mean that there isn’t a best paper for colored pencils given a specific application or to be used with a specific type of colored pencil.
 Before we go into more details, we have displayed our top choices in an easy to read table that goes over the key points.
 If you would like to read more detailed analyses of each colored pencil paper then please scroll below.

 |Product||Price||Paper Dimensions||# of Sheets|

 |Canson Universal Sketch Paper Pad||$||5.5" x 8.5"||100|

 |Strathmore Medium Weight Drawing Paper Pad||$$$||8" x 10"||24|

 |Rising Stonehenge Drawing Pad||$$$$$||9" x 12"||15|

 To get a better idea of the many factors that go into determining a paper, we have broken down some of the common specifications below.
 While some of these are conventionally more popular to use for a colored pencil it is by no means universal and, depending on the artist and the end goal that they have in mind, a less-conventional type might be preferred in some circumstances.
 Again, we encourage you to try a few different options and see what works for you!

 The finish of a paper is related to its roughness or texture.
 A more texturized paper is going to be rougher to the touch.
 On a small-scale, these rougher papers are literally forming crevasses in the paper, which can allow color to settle or pocket inside them, which can result in a deeper, more vivid color in some cases.